-Application to autonomous driving [11]
+Application to autonomous driving [12]

-A 5G environment will be set up on test roads for research and development of autonomous driving, etc., and by using images and surrounding information acquired from high-definition in-vehicle cameras and roadside sensors, the vehicle and its surroundings will be understood more efficiently.
+A sub6 and millimeter wave 5G environment will be set up on test roads for research and development of autonomous driving, etc., and by using images and surrounding information acquired from high-definition in-vehicle cameras and roadside sensors, the vehicle and its surroundings will be understood more efficiently.
 We verified such a system.
 In the future, it is expected to be used in fields such as autonomous driving where it is necessary to communicate a wide variety of data according to priority.